spotify/scio/site/src/main/paradox/internals/Coders.md

 > When Beam runners execute your pipeline, they often need to materialize the intermediate data in your PCollections, which requires converting elements to and from byte strings.
 The Beam SDKs use objects called Coders to describe how the elements of a given PCollection may be encoded and decoded.

 For the most part, coders are used when Beam transfer intermediate data between workers over the network.
 They may also be used by beam to test instances for equality.
-Anytime you create a `SCollection[T]`, Beam needs to know how to go from an instance of `T` to an array of bytes, and from that array of bytes to an instance of `T`.
+Anytime you create an `SCollection[T]`, Beam needs to know how to go from an instance of `T` to an array of bytes, and from that array of bytes to an instance of `T`.

 The Beam SDK defines a class called `Coder` that roughly looks like this: